agormp/sequencelib/README.md

 ---

 ### Class: `DNA_sequence(Sequence)`
 Specialized sequence class for DNA sequences.
+Has access to all the methods in its base class (Sequence) in addition to the ones listed here.

 #### Methods
 - `revcomp()`: Returns reverse complement.